 We’ve all had a lost sock that seems to have disappeared into the ether, never to be found again, but this situation is a little more serious than one cold foot.
 Back on the 17th of December, 1967, the current Prime Minister Harold Holt disappeared while swimming near Portsea, Victoria.

 There was a major search for the Prime Minister but no trace of him could be found.
 Harold was eventually pronounced dead in absentia and there was a memorial five days later.
-Although there’s loads of conspiracies surrounding the disappearance it’s widely agree he died drowning in the sea.
+Although there are loads of conspiracies surrounding the disappearance it’s widely agreed he died drowning in the sea.
 Ironically Melbourne has a public swimming pool named the Harold Holt Memorial Swim Center named after him in his memory.

 Australia is WAY Bigger Than You Think.